-Inexperienced builders have struggled with the front-panel button/LED combination for as long as build-your-own PCs have existed, but the biggest struggle for experienced builders is watching as those with less experience dole out bad advice.
-Most of those struggles are needless, since most manufactures have adopted the Intel front-panel header standard first published in the late 1990s.
+Front-panel button/LED connectors have troubled builders for as long as build-your-own PCs have existed, but the biggest struggle for experienced builders is watching as those with less experience dole out bad advice.
+Most of those struggles are needless, since most manufactures have since adopted the Intel front-panel header standard first published in the late 1990s.

-Intel’s header is “keyed” by leaving out a single pin on the upper row, which is opposite of the more-familiar USB 2.0 header which also has nine pins.
+Intel’s nine-pin header is “keyed” by leaving out a single pin on right side of its upper row, which is opposite of the lower row right key pin of the similar USB 2.0 header.
 There’s little to fear here, as LEDs are polarized and simply don’t function if connected backwards.
 Power and reset buttons bridge their two pins so that polarity isn’t important.
 After doing several of these, we’ve learned that the text printed on LED connectors usually faces down (ie, the positive pin is usually on the left when the text is facing down).

-A few builders even luck out to find a single-lead cable on their cases.
-This is neither a mistake nor a front-panel USB header, and using it does not require a breakout adapter…unless you have an oddball motherboard as we’ll discuss below.
+A few builders even luck out to find a single-lead “F_PANEL” cable on their cases (InWin labels these EAD015).
+This is not a mistake and is not USB: Using it does not require a breakout adapter…unless you have an oddball motherboard as we’ll discuss below.
 The hole that corresponds to the missing pin is normally plugged or blocked out to prevent it from being inserted the wrong way.

 The Short Story